XorTroll/uLaunch/README.md

 - Switchbrew team for [libnx](https://github.com/switchbrew/libnx) and [nx-hbloader](https://github.com/switchbrew/nx-hbloader), the base of `uLoader`.

-- C4Phoenix for the amazing design of this project's logo.
+- C4Phoenix for the original design of this project's logo.

-- [Icons8](https://icons8.com/) website for a big part of the icons used by the default menu theme.
+- [Iconos8](https://iconos8.es/), [WallpaperAccess](https://wallpaperaccess.com/), [Flaticon](https://www.flaticon.com/), [Iconfinder](https://www.iconfinder.com/) and [Icon Archive](https://www.iconarchive.com/) as the bases for most of the icons used by the default menu theme.

 - Several scene developers for their help with small issues or features.

-- Everyone who has halped translating the menu strings to other languages.
+- Everyone who has helped translating texts to other languages.

-- Everyone from Discord or other places whose suggestions made this project a little bit better!
-Specially all the testers, for reporting bugs and helping a lot with the project's development <3
+- Everyone from my Discord and other places whose suggestions made this project a little bit better!
+Specially all the testers for being essential in reporting bugs and helping a lot with the project's development <3